shahyaksh/NutriScan-API/README.md

-# SafeBite API
+# NutriScan API

-**SafeBite API** is a FastAPI-powered service that processes images of ingredient lists and nutrition tables from food products.
+**NutriScan API** is a FastAPI-powered service that processes images of ingredient lists and nutrition tables from food products.
 It uses Optical Character Recognition (OCR) to extract text from the images, checks for the presence of food additives, allergens, and nutritional content, and evaluates the data against user preferences (e.g., allergies, dietary restrictions).

 ---